Affirmative Action

 Reasonable accommodations in education may include, but are not limited to:

-• in-class aids, such as note takers;
+• In-class aids, such as note takers;

-• extended time for examination;
+• Extended time for examination;

-• quiet rooms or alternate locations for testing;
+• Quiet rooms or alternate locations for testing;

-• alternatively formatted testing; alternatively formatted textbooks and other course materials; and/or
+• Alternatively formatted testing; alternatively formatted textbooks and other course materials; and/or

-• access to assistive technology.
+• Access to assistive technology.

 Possible course reductions or substitutions on the basis of a disability will be carefully evaluated.
-Students with disabilities must meet the essential requirements of all academic degree programs.

 d.
 Interactive Process